Trails at Pilot Mountain State Park

 Little Pinnacle Overlook | Mountain Section | none | 0.1-mile one way | Easy | Hiking only | No | This easy and short path leads to the Little Pinnacle Overlook, one of the best views in the park.
 Follow the path located south of the Pilot Knob Trail up a moderate grade to the overlook for a beautiful view of the Big Pinnacle, Sauratown Mountains, and Hanging Rock State Park to the east.
 On a clear day, visitors can view 3,000 square miles from this point.
 Located above a stone wall on the upper side of the summit parking area, the overlook is a great place to take pictures.
 This path has a natural surface with roots and rocks.
 Stone steps lead up to the overlook.
 There are two other overlooks on the opposite sides of the summit parking area that can accommodate visitors with strollers, wheelchairs, or limited mobility — one facing south and showing the Piedmont landscape, while the other faces the Blue Ridge Mountains. |

-Mountain Trail | Mountain Section | red circles | 4.3-mile one way | Strenuous | Hiking only | No | A moderate to strenuous rolling 4.3-mile trail that skirts the bottom of the mountain, the Mountain Trail connects to the Grindstone Trail to complete a 6-mile loop.
-The Mountain Trail can be accessed from the Pinnacle Hotel Road/Culler Road parking area; 0.25 miles uphill of the visitor center; or above the campground off the Grindstone Trail.
-This trail has a natural surface with rocks and roots.
-It also crosses creeks. |
+Mountain Trail | Mountain Section | red circles | 4.3-mile one way | Strenuous | Hiking only | No | This moderate to strenuous rolling trail skirts the bottom of the mountain.
+Hikers can connect to the Grindstone Trail to form a 6-mile loop.
+This trail can be accessed from the Pinnacle Hotel Road parking lot or the Grindstone Trail. |

 Pilot Knob Trail | Mountain Section | red squares | 0.8-mile loop | Moderate | Hiking only | No | This trail travels 0.8 mile roundtrip around the base of the Big Pinnacle and is moderate in ability level.
 This trail starts at the upper side of the summit parking area.
 The trail crosses the gap to the Big Pinnacle, then makes a loop around the base, and merges into the same trail to return across the gap.
 There are rare and interesting plants along this trail, as well as the tall, impressive cliff.
 Climbing on the Big Pinnacle is prohibited.
 Please stay on the trail.
 This trail has a natural surface with rocks and roots, as well as rock steps and boulders. |